-Wild dolphins don’t jump through hoops, dance on their tails, applaud themselves with their pectoral fins, or make squeaky sounds like Flipper the TV star.
-Wild dolphins do not live in artificial environments, where their movement, diet, social structure, behavior and entire way of life is manipulated, controlled and restricted.
-The life of captive dolphins, no matter how large the tank or “state-of-the-art” environment is not natural, is not clever – it is abusive.
-Dolphins perform in captivity to be fed and to stay alive.
+Wild dolphins don’t jump through hoops, dance on their tails, applaud themselves with their pectoral fins, or tow people through the water.
+Wild dolphins don’t live in tanks, where their movement, diet, social structure, behavior and entire way of life is manipulated, controlled and restricted.

-The worst part of a captive dolphin show?
-It teaches children that it’s okay to mock and disrespect one of nature’s most fascinating ambassadors.
+One of the most concerning aspects of dolphin captivity, is that it teaches the public that it’s okay to mock and disrespect one of nature’s most fascinating ambassadors.
 The entertainment industry profits from twisting a beautiful and sentient species into a parody of itself.
-What happens when the show is over and the audience is gone?
-Nothing.
-Most dolphins languish in their cages or tanks and wait until the next show, or next feeding.
+After performances, or swim-with-dolphins programs, most captive dolphins languish in their cages or tanks and wait until the next show, or next feeding.